Archibald Campbell, 9th Earl of Argyll: Death

-On 30 June 1685 Argyll was executed, like his father, on the maiden in Edinburgh.
+On 30 June 1685, Argyll was executed, like his father, on the maiden in Edinburgh.
 He had spent much of his time in Holland preparing for a death he anticipated, and he faced his execution with fortitude and good humour.
 A story was repeated afterwards that an official who came to his room to bring him to execution found him sleeping peacefully, and was filled with remorse in the face of Argyll's calmness (though detractors claimed that following his 1658 head injury he had always had a similar sleep every day).
-To Sophia Lindsay he wrote:"what shall I say in this great day of the Lord, wherein, in the midst of a cloud, I find a fair sunshine.
+To Sophia Lindsay he wrote: "what shall I say in this great day of the Lord, wherein, in the midst of a cloud, I find a fair sunshine.
 I can wish no more for you, but that the Lord may comfort you, and shine upon you as he doth upon me, and give you that same sense of His love in staying in the world, as I have in going out of it."
 On the scaffold he gave a speech reiterating his opposition to "Popery", and finally joked that the guillotine, as his "inlet to glory" was "the sweetest maiden he had ever kissed".

-He was first interred in Greyfriars Kirkyard and later reburied at Kilmun Parish Church.